datastaxdevs/workshop-microservices-java/README.md

 ## 1. Bootstrapping

 ### 1.1 Clone the Repository
-There are 2 ways to do the exercises, **locally** on your computer and with a **cloud-based IDE named Gitpod.** We recommend you to use your laptop to get the code modifications your are doing.
-In both case you should start by cloning this repository to download everything (including the slides).
+There are 2 ways to do the exercises, **locally** on your computer and with a **cloud-based IDE named Gitpod.** We recommend you to use your laptop in order to save code modifications and come back later.
+In both cases you should start by cloning the repository and download everything (including slides).

 ```bash
 # Clone the current repository